Meet Dr. Elizabeth Klodas

 Q: So what is Step One Foods?

-Dr. Klodas: Step One Foods is the mission-based company I co-founded with Barb Birr that aims to make it easy for people to dramatically improve their health through food.
+Dr. Klodas: Step One Foods is the mission-based company I founded that aims to make it easy for people to dramatically improve their health through food.
 Our first product line is specifically designed to support heart health and healthy cholesterol levels.

 We produce seven food products each of which have scientifically optimized levels of four key nutrients that are the essential building blocks for heart health – phytosterols, omega 3 fatty acids, antioxidants, and whole food fiber.
 All of our foods are made entirely from real ingredients found in nature – like walnuts, almonds, flax meal, chia and real fruit.
 Things we know we should be eating in abundance, but don’t.

 The program is simple: eat two servings per day, replacing two meals or snacks that you normally eat.
-You can mix and match the products as you like because they are interchangeable in terms of key nutrient content.
+You can mix and match the products as you like because they are interchangeable in terms of key nutrients of interest.
 Try it for 30 days to start to see what the results are.
 We recommend that patients consult with their doctors to determine how to best assess whether this is an effective program for them.

 Q: So what is the science behind the ingredients?

 Dr. Klodas: More than 300 clinical studies confirm the benefits to heart health of all of our key nutrients: phytosterols, omega 3 fatty acids, antioxidants, and fiber.
 All of our products contain the same scientifically-validated levels of these nutrients.

 Q: What are the products and do they taste like cardboard?